maxfierke/Lemu4-Hackintosh-Config/README.md

 - Ethernet
 - SATA
 - Keyboard (with function keys)
-- Trackpad (with gestures)
+- Trackpad (with basic Synaptic gestures)
-- Battery and AC (kinda.
-No longer getting percentage as of 10.8.5)
+- Battery and AC
 - Wifi w/ Atheros 9285 card.
 DSDT is patched to support the 9285.
 See [toleda's work](https://github.com/toleda/airport_pcie-hm) for enablement instructions.
 - Audio output (internal speaker & headphone)
   - With automatic switching between the two (Thanks Liliniser)